Best School Management Software South Africa 2026 [Full Comparison]

 - Automatic SA-SAMS sync: Bidirectional synchronisation eliminates double data entry — capture data once in Fundisa, sync to SA-SAMS automatically for DBE compliance

-- Offline mode: Full functionality during load-shedding and connectivity issues — teachers can capture marks and attendance offline, syncing automatically when connectivity returns
+- Offline mode: Full functionality during load-shedding and connectivity issues — educators can capture marks and attendance offline, syncing automatically when connectivity returns

 - WhatsApp parent communication: Messages delivered via WhatsApp Business API (no app downloads required), reaching 97% of South African parents